How to use the command 'nixos-rebuild' (with examples)

 building the system configuration...

-switching to the new configuration...
+activating the configuration...

 Use case 3: Build and switch to the new configuration, making it the boot default and installing updates